Effective from discharges/visits on October 1, 2022, the 2023 Official Coding and Reporting Guidelines for ICD-10-CM have been established.

-According to the Official Coding and Reporting Guidelines for ICD-10-CM FY23, a patient may have a current infection as well as conditions associated with a previous COVID infection.
-In this situation, the patient should be assigned U07.1 (COVID-19) and U09.9.
-For a follow-up examination for a patient who has no signs and symptoms following COVID infection with negative test results should be assigned codes Z09 (Encounter for follow-up examination after completed treatment for conditions other than malignant neoplasm) and Z86.16(ICD 10 code for Personal history of COVID-19).
+Per the Official Coding and Reporting Guidelines for ICD-10-CM FY23, a patient could concurrently exhibit a current infection and conditions linked to a prior COVID infection.
+In such cases, the patient should be assigned codes U07.1 (COVID-19) and U09.9.
+If a follow-up examination is conducted for a patient who exhibits no post-COVID signs or symptoms and has negative test outcomes, the appropriate codes are Z09 (Encounter for follow-up examination after completed treatment for conditions other than malignant neoplasm) and Z86.16(ICD 10 code for Personal history of COVID-19).

-Another recent release for coding guidance for COVID is American Hospital Association’s Coding Clinic, Second Quarter 2022, pg.
-27 states that patients who seek prophylactic treatment (e.g., long-acting monoclonal antibodies) for COVID should be assigned Z29.8 (Encounter for other specified prophylactic measures).
-These patients may have severe allergy preventing vaccination against COVID or moderate to severe immunocompromised conditions and have had insufficient response to COVID vaccination.
+Further coding counsel has been issued in the American Hospital Association’s Coding Clinic for the Second Quarter of 2022, on page 27.
+It advises that patients seeking prophylactic treatment (e.g., long-acting monoclonal antibodies) for COVID should be designated with Z29.8 (Encounter for other specified prophylactic measures).
+These patients might possess severe allergies preventing COVID vaccination or moderate to severe immunocompromised conditions that resulted in inadequate response to vaccination.

-According to the Official Coding and Reporting Guidelines for ICD-10-CM, the patient who presents for antibody testing that is not associated with confirming current COVID infection should be assigned Z01.84 (Encounter for antibody response examination).
-The patient who presents for testing to confirm a current COVID infection should be assigned Z20.822 (Contact with and [suspected] exposure to COVID-19).
-During the pandemic, it is not appropriate to assign Z11.52 (Encounter for screening for COVID-19).
+According to the Official Coding and Reporting Guidelines for ICD-10-CM, individuals undergoing antibody testing unrelated to confirming an active COVID infection should be assigned Z01.84 (Encounter for antibody response examination).
+Those undergoing testing to verify a present COVID infection should receive code Z20.822 (Contact with and [suspected] exposure to COVID-19).
+Notably, during the pandemic, assigning Z11.52 (Encounter for screening for COVID-19) is not appropriate.